Germany can learn from and benefit from South Korea's robotics strategy in several areas – Image: Xpert.Digital

 What could Germany learn from South Korea's robotics strategy?

-Germany can learn and benefit from South Korea's robotics strategy in several areas.
+Germany can learn from and benefit from South Korea's robotics strategy in several areas.
 Here are some key aspects:

-Technological support and investments
+Technological advancement and investment

 Public-private partnerships